 Let’s start be defining the concept of macerated strawberries.
 I know the name sounds kind of… violent?
 But I assure you, the word “macerated” simply refers to a culinary technique that encourages a fruit to release its juices.
 You can basically use a simple sugar syrup to soften the food to draw out the natural juices.
 The syrup can also include alcohol as an ingredient (liquor, brandy, or even wine).
 Basically, macerating follows the same principle as marinating, where spices, herbs and liquids are combined with fish and meats.
 In both, the end result is an infusion of flavors.
 Today, we will be using this technique to obtain macerated strawberries.

-Once you realize how easy and tasty the fruit becomes at the end of this process, you can play around with adding all kinds of different herbs and spices to your syrup.
+Once you realize how easy and tasty strawberries become at the end of this process, you can play around with adding all kinds of different herbs and spices to your syrup.
 (The version of the syrup that I’m sharing with you today is super simple and stripped down.
-Feel free to add to it as you see fit.)
+Feel free to add to it as you see fit).
 And as far as choosing which fruit to macerate, anything goes!
 Try peaches, nectarines, raspberries, blackberries, or whatever else strikes your fancy.
 Today, it is going to be macerated strawberries.

 Origin of the recipe for Simple Macerated Strawberries: